Chapter 18: The Road Home

 “Bark!
 We’ve been compromised!”
 Cream shot back hotly.
 “If Corneo knows about us, then who else does?!
 What if Kintobor knows?!
 We could all be in danger here!
 I have to do this!
 I’m the only one who can do this!”

-Bark gritted his teeth, let out an aggravated howl and slammed his fist into the wall that Cream leaned on. “…Fine,” he fumed darkly, his eyes screwed shut. “…Before I saw what you did to that guy back there, I’d ‘ve said no, dragged your cotton-tailed butt back to the bar and that would be the end of that…” He turned to look at the fighter with stern, disapproving eyes. “…But now… I ain’t interested in having my arm ripped off in the process.”
+Bark gritted his teeth, let out an aggravated howl and slammed his fist into the wall that Cream leaned on. “…Fine,” he fumed darkly, his eyes screwed shut. “…Before I saw what you did to that guy back there, I’d said no, dragged your cotton-tailed butt back to the bar and that would be the end of that…” He turned to look at the fighter with stern, disapproving eyes. “…But now… I ain’t interested in having my only good arm ripped off in the process.”

 Cream flinched and her lips pressed into a grimace.
 “I’m sorry,” she said meekly.